-- Learn the key skills required for a range of building surveying professional roles.
+- Learn key skills for a range of professional building surveying roles.

-- Develop practical and theoretical knowledge and critical understanding of relevant issues and subjects.
+- Develop your practical and theoretical knowledge of the challenges that affect human-made environments.

 'This course provided a launch pad from which I was able to attain RICS and CIOB Chartership.
 I have since gone on to achieve my goal in becoming an independent building surveyor.'

 Come to an open day

 Find out more at our postgraduate open days.
 Book now for your place.

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

 The course includes laboratory work, such as the preparation of traditional lath and plaster walls.
 You’ll also work on projects which rely on data collection and analysis, cross-disciplinary knowledge and skills, team working and the development of new areas of expertise.